eth_account

 , an encoded message ready to be signed

->>> # examples of basic usage >>> import json >>> from eth_account import Account >>> from eth_account.messages import encode_typed_data >>> # 3-argument usage >>> # all domain properties are optional >>> domain_data = { ... "name": "Ether Mail", ... "version": "1", ... "chainId": 1, ... "verifyingContract": "0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC", ... "salt": b"decafbeef", ... } >>> # custom types >>> msg_types = { ...
+>>> # examples of basic usage >>> from eth_account import Account >>> from eth_account.messages import encode_typed_data >>> # 3-argument usage >>> # all domain properties are optional >>> domain_data = { ... "name": "Ether Mail", ... "version": "1", ... "chainId": 1, ... "verifyingContract": "0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC", ... "salt": b"decafbeef", ... } >>> # custom types >>> message_types = { ...
 "Person": [ ... {"name": "name", "type": "string"}, ... {"name": "wallet", "type": "address"}, ... ], ...
-"Mail": [ ... {"name": "from", "type": "Person"}, ... {"name": "to", "type": "Person"}, ... {"name": "contents", "type": "string"}, ... ], ... } >>> # the data to be signed >>> msg_data = { ... "from": { ... "name": "Cow", ... "wallet": "0xCD2a3d9F938E13CD947Ec05AbC7FE734Df8DD826", ... }, ... "to": { ... "name": "Bob", ... "wallet": "0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB", ... }, ... "contents": "Hello, Bob!", ... } >>> key = "0xaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" >>> signable_msg = encode_typed_data(domain_data, msg_types, msg_data) >>> signed_msg = Account.sign_message(signable_msg, key) >>> signed_msg.messageHash HexBytes('0xc5bb16ccc59ae9a3ad1cb8343d4e3351f057c994a97656e1aff8c134e56f7530') >>> # 1-argument usage >>> # all domain properties are optional >>> full_message = { ... "types": { ...
+"Mail": [ ... {"name": "from", "type": "Person"}, ... {"name": "to", "type": "Person"}, ... {"name": "contents", "type": "string"}, ... ], ... } >>> # the data to be signed >>> message_data = { ... "from": { ... "name": "Cow", ... "wallet": "0xCD2a3d9F938E13CD947Ec05AbC7FE734Df8DD826", ... }, ... "to": { ... "name": "Bob", ... "wallet": "0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB", ... }, ... "contents": "Hello, Bob!", ... } >>> key = "0xaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" >>> signable_message = encode_typed_data(domain_data, message_types, message_data) >>> signed_message = Account.sign_message(signable_message, key) >>> signed_message.message_hash HexBytes('0xc5bb16ccc59ae9a3ad1cb8343d4e3351f057c994a97656e1aff8c134e56f7530') >>> # the message can be signed in one step using Account.sign_typed_data >>> signed_typed_data = Account.sign_typed_data(key, domain_data, message_types, message_data) >>> signed_typed_data == signed_message True >>> # 1-argument usage >>> # all domain properties are optional >>> full_message = { ... "types": { ...
 "EIP712Domain": [ ... {"name": "name", "type": "string"}, ... {"name": "version", "type": "string"}, ... {"name": "chainId", "type": "uint256"}, ... {"name": "verifyingContract", "type": "address"}, ... {"name": "salt", "type": "bytes32"}, ... ], ...
 "Person": [ ... {"name": "name", "type": "string"}, ... {"name": "wallet", "type": "address"}, ... ], ...
-"Mail": [ ... {"name": "from", "type": "Person"}, ... {"name": "to", "type": "Person"}, ... {"name": "contents", "type": "string"}, ... ], ... }, ... "primaryType": "Mail", ... "domain": { ... "name": "Ether Mail", ... "version": "1", ... "chainId": 1, ... "verifyingContract": "0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC", ... "salt": b"decafbeef" ... }, ... "message": { ... "from": { ... "name": "Cow", ... "wallet": "0xCD2a3d9F938E13CD947Ec05AbC7FE734Df8DD826" ... }, ... "to": { ... "name": "Bob", ... "wallet": "0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB" ... }, ... "contents": "Hello, Bob!", ... }, ... } >>> signable_msg_2 = encode_typed_data(full_message=full_message) >>> signed_msg_2 = Account.sign_message(signable_msg_2, key) >>> signed_msg_2.messageHash HexBytes('0xc5bb16ccc59ae9a3ad1cb8343d4e3351f057c994a97656e1aff8c134e56f7530') >>> signed_msg_2 == signed_msg True
+"Mail": [ ... {"name": "from", "type": "Person"}, ... {"name": "to", "type": "Person"}, ... {"name": "contents", "type": "string"}, ... ], ... }, ... "primaryType": "Mail", ... "domain": { ... "name": "Ether Mail", ... "version": "1", ... "chainId": 1, ... "verifyingContract": "0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC", ... "salt": b"decafbeef" ... }, ... "message": { ... "from": { ... "name": "Cow", ... "wallet": "0xCD2a3d9F938E13CD947Ec05AbC7FE734Df8DD826" ... }, ... "to": { ... "name": "Bob", ... "wallet": "0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB" ... }, ... "contents": "Hello, Bob!", ... }, ... } >>> signable_message_2 = encode_typed_data(full_message=full_message) >>> signed_message_2 = Account.sign_message(signable_message_2, key) >>> signed_message_2.message_hash HexBytes('0xc5bb16ccc59ae9a3ad1cb8343d4e3351f057c994a97656e1aff8c134e56f7530') >>> signed_message_2 == signed_message True >>> # the full_message can be signed in one step using Account.sign_typed_data >>> signed_typed_data_2 = Account.sign_typed_data(key, domain_data, message_types, message_data) >>> signed_typed_data_2 == signed_message_2 True